bonitoo-io/docs.influxdata.com/content/client_libraries/certification/requirements/_index.md

 > Write measurement data points to InfluxDB.

-- The client libraries MUST provide writing data as a batch and also one by one.
+- The client MUST provide writing data as a batch and also one by one.
 - The client SHOULD also support writing data points to InfluxDB through [UDP](/influxdb/latest/supported_protocols/udp).

 #### The batching configuration that client SHOULD support